Skip to content

 setup.tsTypeScript

-import { createInMemoryRuntime, setProcessExecutor } from '@justscale/process'
+import { createInMemoryRuntime, setProcessExecutor } from '@justscale/core/process'

 import { container } from './container'